- ? 2014 Spring: Ashland

 - Steve Weyer is a long-time crossword buff -- solving puzzles sometimes on paper, now mostly on his iPad.
 He has created crosswords for the OLLI newsletter and for family and friends ; he's also a technology addict, and web site and software developer.

-- Steve has 40+ years experience with computer software, including research and development for Stanford University, Xerox PARC, Atari, HP Labs and Apple.
+- Steve has 45+ years experience with computer software, including research and development for Stanford University, Xerox PARC, Atari, HP Labs and Apple.
 In 2002, he developed and distributed a crossword application (CrozzWord*) for several handheld devices.
-After moving to Ashland in 2006 (after several visits in mid-70s), he’s been enjoying non-technical activities such as hiking, biking, reading, theater, improv comedy, volunteering, and OLLI classes.
-At OLLI, Steve has offered CROSSWORDS: Practicum, E-books, Evolution of the Internet and an Internet Issues Community Lecture.
+After moving to Ashland in 2006 (after several visits in mid-70s), he’s been enjoying non-technical activities such as hiking, biking, reading (esp.
+Sci-Fi), theater, improv comedy, volunteering, and OLLI classes.
+At OLLI, Steve has also offered E-books, Internet History and Issues, and Crossword Practicums: Intermediate and Beginner.

 - Enneagram Crucigram: Nine Points Magazine of the International Enneagram Association; 1/1/2013; Steve's puzzle (.pdf, .puz, Java) and solution page